 Her and my Grandad were so dedicated to each other their whole lives.
 He may have been the head of the household, but she definitely was the boss.
 As they got older and things started to slow down, they would often just sit together in their conservatory and hold hands.
-When his health started to go down hill, she was wrecked with worry at how she could ever live without him.
+When his health started to go downhill, she was wracked with worry at how she could ever live without him.
 We noticed her not being able to find things around the house and asking the same questions over and over again.
-At first we thought these things could just be from the stress of worrying about my Grandad, but after his heart surgery, as his health started to improve, hers seemed to go down hill quite rapidly.
+At first we thought these things could just be from the stress of worrying about my Grandad, but after his heart surgery, as his health started to improve, hers seemed to go downhill quite rapidly.

 In February 2013 she passed away.
 Although we mourned her death greatly, we felt like we had already lost her years before.

 My Grandparents were such important people in my life.
 When I met Menno, I knew he was the man I wanted to be with and wanted to grow old with.
 I look at my Grandparents’ marriage and how dedicated they were to each other, right until their last days, and I wish that for Menno and I. I want us to grow old and senile together, and when we are too tired to do anything anymore, just sit and hold each other’s hands.

 I want to remember my Grandparents for the people they were before the illness.
 Going through their belongings, the things I treasure most are the photographs.
 They capture them as I want to remember them.
 At the most beautiful, happy and full of life.

 Would you like to read more personal blog posts?